Tom Cruise Spotted In Paris! Will He Propose To Vanessa Kirby?

 “Tom does not want the scrutiny of again dating in the public eye.
 He knows that everyone will be watching them and pick her apart and he doesn’t want to go through that again.”

-Until today, the identity of Tom Cruise’s secret girlfriend hasn’t been revealed but there have been speculations coming out that it could be Vanessa Kirby.
+Until today, the identity of Tom Cruise’s secret girlfriend hasn’t been revealed, but there have been speculations coming out that it could be Vanessa Kirby.

 [Featured Images by Jamie McCarthy and Frazer Harrison/Getty Images]